mimikgit/cocoapod-EdgeCore/README.md

 The purpose of the **mimik Client Library for iOS** is to provide a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running, as well as mobile devices running within a cluster of mobile devices that are hosting the edgeEngine Runtime.
 Also, to allow developers to use edge microservices running within a particular cluster.

+The **mimik Client Library for iOS suite** consists of three individual cocoapod components:

+    - EdgeCore
+    - EdgeEngineTrial or EdgeEngine
+    - EdgeUser

-By leveraging the **`EdgeCore cocoapod component`** of the mimik Client Library, developers can build applications compatible with the edgeEngine Runtime.
+By leveraging the **`EdgeCore cocoapod component`**, developers can build applications compatible with the edgeEngine Runtime.
 This not only harnesses the strength of edge computing but also provides an inherent flexibility in its paradigm.

-Additionally, this component provides utility APIs that help developers with core operations such as Authentication, edgeEngine Runtime Setup, deployment of edge microservices and handling of Network calls.
+Additionally, this component provides utility APIs that help developers with core operations such as Authentication, edgeEngine Runtime Setup, deployment of edge microservices and handling of network calls.

-Furthermore, the mimik Client Library **`EdgeEngine cocoapod component`** provides edgeEngine Runtime lifecycle control APIs, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.
+Furthermore, the **`EdgeEngineTrial or EdgeEngine cocoapod component`** provides edgeEngine Runtime lifecycle control APIs, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.

+Expanding the client library ecosystem is the **`EdgeUser cocoapod component`**, providing additional user facing APIs.

 ## Supported Platforms, Targets